crimeraaa/libcs50-windows/README.md

 If Windows can't find `cs50.dll` in the same directory as `hello.exe`, the created application won't run!
 You *could* fix this by simply copying `cs50.dll` everywhere you need it, and that would work.

-But that defeats the point of having this libary in one place, doesn't it?
+But that defeats the point of having this library in one place, doesn't it?

 #### 2. Add the path containing `cs50.dll` to your `PATH` environment variable.